hoseela41/DeliveryWebApp/README.md

 7. Hit *add* button to add to be delivered packages into cart, and press *Cart* to see the total price and added orders.
 Hit *CheckOut* if you wish to complete the order.
 ![checkout](images/checkout.png)

-8. You will get an notification sent to your email address for the use of tracking your pacakge.
+8. Once checkout completes, you will get an notification sent to your email address for the use of tracking your pacakge.
 ![mail](images/notification.png)

 9. You could enter the pacakge number at welcome package or hit *Track* button on top-right corner to head into tracking page.
+Here you could know where your pakcage is and the estimated delivery time.
 ![track](images/tracking.png)

 10. Ready for your or your friend to receive the gift!